Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 supported through additional subclasses of `Explanation` and `Expression`.

-Offset values within the `Explanation` and `Expression` classes are not guaranteed to be stable across different versions of the compiler-plugin.
+Offset values within the `Explanation` and `Expression` classes are not guaranteed to be stable across different versions of the compiler plugin.
 While the semantics of the values will not change, we may make adjustments to the values at any time to render better Power-Assert style diagrams.

 ## Security

 Given the nature of the Power-Assert transformation, it is possible for a library to gain access to source code and expressions not explicitly provided by the user.
-This provides a potential security risk that must be carefully considered by users of the Power-Assert compiler-plugin.
-However, given that Power-Assert is a compiler-plugin that must be explicitly added by the user, and the fact that it is not enabled in `main` source sets by default, this sufficiently reduces the risk of accidental exposure.
+This provides a potential security risk that must be carefully considered by users of the Power-Assert compiler plugin.
+However, given that Power-Assert is a compiler plugin that must be explicitly added by the user, and the fact that it is not enabled in `main` source sets by default, this sufficiently reduces the risk of accidental exposure.

-As a user of Power-Assert, it is important to be aware of all call sites that are transformed by the compiler-plugin.
+As a user of Power-Assert, it is important to be aware of all call sites that are transformed by the compiler plugin.
 And when a new version of a library is available, consider how this might change what call sites are transformed.
 We're working on ways to make this transformation more obvious at the call site, but we unfortuantely have nothing to share yet.

 ## Interactions

 The `@PowerAssert` annotation may be applied to all sorts of functions.
-This means that the compiler-plugin must be able to interact correctly with existing Kotlin features, including default arguments, `inline`, `abstract`/`open`, `expect`/`actual`, etc.
+This means that the compiler plugin must be able to interact correctly with existing Kotlin features, including default arguments, `inline`, `abstract`/`open`, `expect`/`actual`, etc.